jacopok/jacopok.github.io/_pages/projects.md

 #### Already did

+1. DMing a [D&D campaign](/val_celia) in the West Marches style with Lorenzo - the campaign is now finished, this website contains all the stories of what happened in it!
+1. DMing [Call of Cthulhu](/_projects/CoC) at GSSI ("Dockside Dogs", start of November)
 1. Reviewing a section of the LGWA whitepaper
 1. Helping on a paper about Lunar gravitational wave detection
 1. Getting the `mlgw_bns` paper published